 See select major metro areas from the air with photo-realistic, interactive 3D views.
 Explore cities in high resolution as you zoom, pan, tilt, and rotate around the city and its landmarks.

 Tap a pin you’ve placed on the map or a search result to see a card full of useful information about that location.
 View photos, tap to dial phone numbers, get an address, find websites, peruse Yelp ratings and reviews — even find deals to save you money.
-Tap the Quick Route button and Maps instantly gives you turn-by-turn directions to any search result.

 When you hear about a great new spot — like a restored drive-in movie theater or a restaurant-slash-boutique — save it as a bookmark in Maps.
-And spare your future self the need to remember the names and addresses of those places all over again. iCloud stores the locations you’ve bookmarked, so they’re accessible on your Mac, iPad, iPhone, or iPod touch.3 iCloud also lets you send a map from your Mac running OS X Mavericks straight to your iPhone.
+And spare your future self the need to remember the names and addresses of those places all over again. iCloud stores the locations you’ve bookmarked, so they’re accessible on your Mac, iPad, iPhone, or iPod touch.1 iCloud also lets you send a map from your Mac running OS X Mavericks or later straight to your iPhone.
 When you’re signed in to iCloud on both devices, your phone shows up in the Share menu on your Mac.
 So you can plan your trip at your desk and get turn-by-turn voice navigation on the go.